bleathem/bleathem.ca/content/blog/2011/2011-12-13-richfaces-410final-release-announcement.md

 Let's dive in, and look at some of the details of what's new in RichFaces 4.1!

-h2.New Components
+## New Components

 <a href="/images/blog/2011-12-13-richfaces-410final-release-announcement/editor.png" imageanchor="1" style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"><img border="0" height="153" src="/images/blog/2011-12-13-richfaces-410final-release-announcement/editor.png" width="320" /></a>

 We've delivered a number of new components in this release:

 * <a href="http://showcase.richfaces.org/richfaces/component-sample.jsf?demo=editor">rich:editor</a>
 * <a href="http://showcase.richfaces.org/richfaces/component-sample.jsf?demo=pickList">rich:pickList</a>